 Also known as the TRIN or Short-Term TRading INdex, the Arms Index is a breadth indicator developed by Richard W. Arms in 1967.
-The index is calculated by dividing the AD Ratio by the AD Volume Ratio.
+The index is calculated by dividing the Advance-Decline Ratio by the Advance-Decline Volume Ratio.
 Typically, these breadth statistics are derived from NYSE or Nasdaq data, but the Arms Index can be calculated using breadth statistics from other indices such as the S&P 500 or Nasdaq 100.
 Because it acts as an oscillator, the indicator is often used to identify short-term overbought and oversold situations.
-A moving average can also be applied to smooth the data.
+A moving average can also be applied to smooth the data series.
 The terms Arms Index and TRIN are used interchangeably in this article.

-(advances / declines) / (up volume / down volume)
+(advances / declines) / (advancing volume / declining volume)

-The Arms Index can be displayed with a log scale or an arithmetic scale.
+The Arms Index can be displayed with a semo-log scale or an arithmetic scale.
 Log scaling shows an equal distance for equal percentage movements.
 Arithmetic scaling shows an equal distance for each unit on the scale.
 On a log scale, a move from .50 to 1 (+100%) will be the same distance as a move from 1 to 2 (+100%).
-This is reflected with the yellow highlights on the next chart.
+This is reflected with the dotted blue lines on the chart below.
 On an arithmetic scale, a move from .50 to 1 (+.50) will be half the size of a move from 1 to 2 (+1).
-This is reflected with the orange highlights on the next chart.

-The log scale evens out the oscillations of the Arms Index.
-Spikes on the arithmetic scale look out of proportion to the overall fluctuations.
-The data itself is not different.
-It is just presented differently.
+The log scale evens out the fluctuations of the Arms Index.
+Notice how spikes above 2 on the arithmetic scale look out of proportion relative to the overall fluctuations.
+The data itself is not different, just presented differently.
 There is no right or wrong answer when it comes to scaling.
 The choice depends on individual preferences.

 The Arms Index is a volatile breadth indicator that can be used to generate overbought and oversold signals.
-It is preferable to trade in the direction of the underlying trend.
-Short-term traders can use the unadulterated Arms Index to generate short-term signals.
-A 10-day SMA can be applied to generate more medium-term signals.
+Even though it generates plenty of signals, it is preferable to trade in the direction of the underlying trend.
+Short-term traders can use the unmodified Arms Index to generate short-term signals or a 10-day SMA can be applied to generate more medium-term signals.
 The Arms Index is just one indicator and chartists should employ other aspects of technical analysis to confirm or refute signals generated.